 If you decide to wear a tuxedo at your wedding party, a single-breasted suit is how you want to go.
-Most formalwear jackets are single-breasted, even though double- is traditionally dressier.
+Likewise, most formalwear jackets are single-breasted, even though double- is traditionally dressier.

 It is rare to find a double-breasted tuxedo.
 That is probably because double-breasted jackets are not flattering on everyone.
-They must be superbly tailored because they are difficult to alter later.
+In addition, they must be superbly tailored because they are difficult to alter later.